FAQs

 Can we write our own vows?

 Yes!
 Your wedding celebration is the story of you as a couple.
 Your handwritten vows can be an integral part.
 There are many options for traditional vows to use as a reference, and I can help to guide your ideas.
+I will ask you to send your vows to me ahead of the ceremony so I don’t duplicate anything you want to promise each other!

 Do you perform LGBTQ+ weddings?